abhmul/quartz/content/Bounded Monotone Convergence Theorem.md

 title: "Bounded Monotone Convergence Theorem"
 ---

-A special case of [[Every Sequence on the Reals contains a Monotone Subsequence]]
+A special case of [[Every Sequence on the Reals has a Monotone Subsequence]]